boazbk/tcs/lec_14_PvsNP.md

 In this chapter we will explore some of the consequences of the "$3SAT$ easy" scenario.

 ::: {.nonmath}
-This chapter shows some of the truly breathtaking concsequences that would be derived from an efficient algorithm for $\mathbf{NP}$-complete problems.
+This chapter shows some of the truly breathtaking consequences that would be derived from an efficient algorithm for $\mathbf{NP}$-complete problems.
-We will see that an such algorithm would imply efficient algorithms for tasks including solving search problems, eliminating quantifiers, fitting data with complex models, sampling and counting, and more.
+We will see that such an algorithm would imply efficient algorithms for tasks including solving search problems, eliminating quantifiers, fitting data with complex models, sampling and counting, and more.
-While the evidence strongly suggest that such an algorithm does not exist, the tools developed in these results have nonetheless found many other applications.
+While the evidence strongly suggests that such an algorithm does not exist, the tools developed in these results have nonetheless found many other applications.
 :::